awsdocs/aws-proton-user-guide/doc_source/ag-svc-update.md

 }
 ```

-The following listing shows the example edited `spec` that's used to delete and add an instance\.
+The following listing shows the example edited `spec` used to delete and add an instance\.
 The existing instance named `my-instance` is removed and a new instance named `yet-another-instance` is added\.

 Spec: